Thursday, April 28, 2016

 Typical of similar academic studies over the years, a 2008 study compared the level of public knowledge about current events in Denmark, Finland, United Kingdom and the United States.
 It found that the countries where TV/radio is dominated by public broadcasting -- Denmark and Finland -- were the best informed.
 Our country, dominated by corporate commercial media, was the least informed.
 The U.K.'s public, with its mix of Murdoch-style tabloids and BBC, was in the middle.
 The study's authors suggest that differing media systems play a role in those results.

-2003 study of public knowledge of facts related to the Iraq War found that misperceptions among U.S. residents (that evidence linked Iraq and al Qaeda; that weapons of mass destruction had been found in Iraq; and that world public opinion favored the US invasion) were greatest among those whose primary info source was Fox News -- and least among those whose primary info source was public broadcasting.
+A 2003 study of public knowledge of facts related to the Iraq War found that misperceptions among U.S. residents (that evidence linked Iraq and al Qaeda; that weapons of mass destruction had been found in Iraq; and that world public opinion favored the US invasion) were greatest among those whose primary info source was Fox News -- and least among those whose primary info source was public broadcasting.
 (A Pew poll taken in Aug.
 2010 found that almost 1 in 5 Americans believed President Obama to be a Muslim; only 34% knew he is a Christian.
 43% chose "don't know.")

 Tuesday, April 19, 2016